 Monterey Jack Cheese(ContainsMilk)

-Pat chickpeas dry with paper towels; season with salt, pepper, and half the Southwest Spice (you’ll use the rest later).
-Heat a large drizzle of olive oil in a large pan over medium-high heat.
-Add chickpeas and cook, stirring occasionally, until lightly browned and crisped, 4-5 minutes.
-Transfer to a second medium bowl.
+• Pat chickpeas dry with paper towels; season with half the Southwest Spice (you’ll use the rest in the next step), salt, and pepper. • Heat a large drizzle of olive oil in a large pan over medium-high heat.
+Add chickpeas and cook, stirring occasionally, until lightly browned and crisped, 4-5 minutes. • Transfer to a second medium bowl.

-Heat another large drizzle of olive oil in same pan over medium-high heat.
+• Heat another large drizzle of olive oil in same pan over medium-high heat.
 Add poblano and remaining shallot; season with salt and pepper.
-Cook, stirring, until softened, 3-4 minutes.
-Return chickpeas to pan and stir in tomato paste, stock concentrate, remaining Southwest Spice, and ¼ cup water (½ cup for 4 servings).
-Cook, stirring, until chickpeas are coated in a thick sauce, 2-3 minutes.
+Cook, stirring, until softened, 3-4 minutes. • Return chickpeas to pan and stir in tomato paste, stock concentrate, remaining Southwest Spice, and ¼ cup water (½ cup for 4 servings).
+Cook, stirring, until chickpeas are coated in a thick sauce, 2-3 minutes more.

-Wrap tortillas in damp paper towels and microwave until warm and pliable, 30 seconds.
-In a small bowl, combine sour cream and a squeeze of lime juice.
+While filling cooks, wrap tortillas in damp paper towels and microwave until warm and pliable, 30 seconds. • In a small bowl, combine sour cream and a squeeze of lime juice.
 Season with salt and pepper.
 Stir in water 1 tsp at a time until mixture reaches a drizzling consistency.

-Divide filling between tortillas.
-Top with tomato, Monterey Jack, crema, and as much pickled shallot as you like.
+• Divide tortillas between plates.
+Fill with chickpea filling, tomato, Monterey Jack, crema, and as much pickled shallot (draining first) as you like.
 Serve with remaining lime wedges on the side.